How Much Does a Website Cost in 2026? Complete Pricing Guide

 Why Astro for this project: A taxi cooperative website does not need React, Vue, or a heavy JavaScript framework.
 The content is mostly static โ it changes maybe once a month when a new vehicle joins the fleet.
 Astro generates pure HTML with near-zero client-side JavaScript, which means the site loads instantly even on 3G connections in rural Burgundy.
 Google rewards fast sites with better rankings, and for local businesses, ranking on the first page is everything.

-Approximate cost range for this type of project: 3,000 to 6,000 EUR.
-Multiple pages with custom design, SEO optimization for multiple cities, pre-booking functionality, and a content structure designed for long-term ranking.
+This type of project involves multiple pages with custom design, SEO optimization for multiple cities, pre-booking functionality, and a content structure designed for long-term ranking.
+Contact us for a quote.

 ELM Labs Portfolio โ Modern Web Application